 - The battery includes a convenient cover which you can attach to know the charging status at a glance.
-Attach the cover so that ▲ is visible on a charged battery, and attach it so that ▲ is not visible on an uncharged battery. - · CB-2LD and CB-2LDE are also supported.
+Attach the cover so that ▲ is visible on a charged battery, and attach it so that ▲ is not visible on an uncharged battery. - CB-2LD is also supported.